 Tearthumbs are native weak-stemmed plants that sprawl in moist areas.
 In the Arrow-leaved Tearthumb, a native annual, the stems grow from 3 to 6 feet long by climbing on and over other vegetation.
 There are no tendrils and the stems do not twine.
 Stems are 4-angled, hollow, green to pinkish red when in full sun.
 Stem joints are swollen at the nodes.
 The stems and the leaf midrib underside are covered with tiny backward pointing (retrorse) prickles, 1 to 1.5 mm long, giving the common name "tearthumb," which happens if you run your fingers up the stem.

 The leaves are alternate, entire, arrow shaped with downward pointing lobes that surround the stem with a heart shape base.
 A brownish cylindric ocrea forms at the stem where the leaf joins but is mostly visible only on the side opposite the leaf joint.
 (Ocreas are small sheaths the wrap the stem - replacing stipules that would normally be that position - common in grasses and in the Buckwheat family).
 The ocrea is without prickles.
 The leaf midrib underside, like the stem, is also covered with the tiny 1 to 1.5 mm long backward pointing (retrorse) prickles.
 The leaf surface may be smooth or with dense appressed short hairs.

 The inflorescence consists of tight uninterrupted flower clusters on long stalks, either terminal or from the leaf axils.
 Cluster stalks may, but normally do not, have prickles.

 The flowers are small, 3/8 inch long, and perfect, with either greenish-white or pinkish 5-parted perianth lobes.
-The petals and sepals of the perianth are combined as 5 tepals, united for at least 1/2 their length, each flower subtended by a small green bract.
+The petals and sepals of the perianth are combined as 5 tepals, united for at least 1/2 their length, each flower subtended by a small green to pinkish-red bract.
 Tepals are broadly elliptic in shape with no noticeable veins.
 Flowers usually have 8 stamens, not united, with distinct white filaments, and white to pinkish anthers.
 Three styles appress together for half their length, forming a column.